alexislebis/CAPTEN/README.md

 cd ./SEED/
 python -m SimpleHTTPServer -3000
 ```
+Finally, open your web-browser at `http://localhost:3000/` (assuming that 3000 was the port used during the python command line).

 ## Thanks
 [//]: # (I would like to thanks any contributors of the project.
 I would like to thanks especially **[Vanda Luengo](http://www.lip6.fr/actualite/personnes-fiche.php?ident=P1041)** and **[Nathalie Guin](http://liris.cnrs.fr/nathalie.guin/)** for their precious advices and helps.)